-Major League Baseball cancels more regular season games as lockout continues
+Major League Baseball pushes Opening Day again as lockout continues

 The first was to accept the implementation of an international draft and end the qualifying offer system; the second was to keep the status quo on both issues, meaning the international signing system would not change, but the qualifying offer system would stay; the third option would include the owners agreeing to drop direct draft pick compensation in exchange for more time to consider the international draft beginning in 2024.

-If the players’ association agrees to the draft by Nov.
-15, the deal is done, just as if they had agreed to it Wednesday.
-But if the players don’t agree, the league would gain the right to reopen the collective bargaining agreement after the 2024 season, effectively reducing a would-be five-year deal to three, allowing the league to renegotiate any parts of the deal it felt weren’t working in the owners’ favor.
+If the players’ association agreed to the draft by Nov.
+15, the deal would be done, just as if they had agreed to it Wednesday.
+But if the players didn’t agree, the league would gain the right to reopen the collective bargaining agreement after the 2024 season, effectively reducing a would-be five-year deal to three, allowing the league to renegotiate any parts of the deal it felt weren’t working in the owners’ favor.

 That the league was in position to request a response on any one issue demonstrated how far the sides had come from even 10 days ago in Jupiter, Fla., when negotiating sessions amounted more to wide-ranging discussions of ideas than focused whittling of options, according to people familiar with the talks.